aarsonline/aarsonline.github.io/class2/pro1/README.md

-In most animals, including humans, prolyl-tRNA is produced by a fusion protien glutamyl-prolyl tRNA synthetase (EPRS) (Berthonneau et al. 2000).
+In most animals, including humans, prolyl-tRNA is produced by a fusion protein glutamyl-prolyl tRNA synthetase (EPRS) (Berthonneau et al. 2000).
 EPRS contains the catalytic domains from both [GluRS-E](/class1/glu3/) and ProRS-A, as well as the ProRS-A zinc binding domain, and the GluRS GST domain.
 Glutamic acid is a metabolic precursor for proline, which suggests a possible explanation for the origin of this protein (Eswarappa et al. 2018).